British Rail Class 503: Wartime destruction and replacements

 On the night of 12–13 March 1941 four of the 1938 cars, two trailers and two driving trailers, were destroyed by wartime bombing while standing at Birkenhead North in the same air raid which severely damaged Birkenhead Park station, and destroyed much else of Birkenhead and Wallasey.
 The two associated motor cars remained spare until the 1956 batch was built, when four replacement cars were added to the production.
 This accounts for the unbalanced number of cars produced in 1956.
 A known feature of the Ian Allan ABC rolling stock books for many years was that the destroyed cars continued to be listed, incorrectly, until well into the 1960s and after the replacements had been built.

 Interiors

 Loading gauge restrictions meant the class did not have the width, or length, which was possible with the Class 502 Liverpool to Southport sets introduced shortly afterwards, to a somewhat similar design.
-Seats in second class were 2+2, and in first class 2+1, and all seats aligned properly with the windows, which were generous arrangements for such short journeys.
-The Class 508 units introduced as their successors in 1985 were notably less attractive in these respects.
-The first class seats, which occupied most of the length of the trailer car, were retained unaltered when first class accommodation was discontinued, and from having been little used for much of the trains' lifetime became the most popular accommodation.
+Seats in second class were 2+2, and in first class 2+1, with all seats aligned properly with the windows.
+The Class 508 units were introduced as their successors in 1985, and did not come with first class.